Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 - alone, like there is no one to help you

-- like you don't fit in with the cool group
+- like you don't fit in with a certain group of people

-- depressed and rejected by your friends and other groups of people
+- sad and rejected by your friends and other groups of people

 - unsafe and afraid